ZeroMeOut/Subtitle-generator-for-video/README.md

 Secondly depending on your region, some translators may not work (Looking at you Google cuz I'm in China rn).
 Bing is the most consistent for me.

+# Other notes

+Other languages and translators can be added to the webapp via the dict.py file.

+Check out https://pypi.org/project/translators/ for some of the translators and languages you can add

+Also feel free to change this however you like (Incresing the file upload would be nice) :)